LSLeClercq/ABCal/README.md

 |Paper 1|United States|
 |Paper 30|France|

-- Generates a chloropleth map with the number of publications per country indicated.
+- Generates a chloropleth map with the number of publications per country indicated, named "Location plot".
 The lowest is indicated in green and is scaled according to the data with the maximum indicated in red.
+Countries that are blank are data deficient.

 e.g.,
 ![Location plot](https://github.com/LSLeClercq/ABCal/assets/85708751/f2d4784c-0bde-489d-912b-e921248a7fb5)